 The Eco-Env-Hydrology and Water Resources Laboratory focuses on exploring the interactions and feedbacks at the interface between ecological, biological, environmental, and hydrological systems.
 We emphasize studies, from field measurements to computer model simulations, which govern water, energy, carbon, and nitrogen cycles of the ecosystem.
 Research at the Lab includes the following areas: (1) designing and building sensors and wireless sensor network and monitoring biological and hydrological variables for studying the health of our eco-environment system; (2) building robust eco-bio-geo-hydrological models; (3) investigating how at different spatial scales the interactions of these cycles affect the health of our environment and ecological systems, (4) studying impacts of these cycles on the transport of nutrients and pollutants, human health, food security, and water resources management; and (5) developing and building hydrologic disaster forecasting and response (HDFR) computer system as a decision-support tool to assess and forecast hydrologic disasters and to help monitor to ensure safe transportation under extreme weather events.

-The Intelligent Structural Monitoring and Response Testing (iSMaRT) Laboratory is a new facility established in 2019.
-This facility is located at the second floor of Benedum Hall on the main campus of the University of Pittsburgh in Oakland.
-The facility consists of about 600 square feet of dust-free space.
-The iSMaRT Laboratory facilitates research in the areas of structural health monitoring, self-sustained and self-powered sensors, low-power energy harvesting technologies, and engineering system informatics.
+The Intelligent Structures and Architected Materials Research and Testing (ISMART) Laboratory directed by Dr. Amir Alavi is a new facility established in 2019.
+This facility is located on the second floor of Benedum Hall on the main campus of the University of Pittsburgh in Oakland.
+The facility consists of approximately 900 square feet of space, including a wet lab and a Biosafety Level 2 (BSL-2) approved space.
+The ISMART Laboratory facilitates research in the areas of mechanics and electronics of multifunctional materials, self-powered sensing systems, and engineering system informatics.
 The laboratory includes: